samscibelli/samscibelli.github.io/_pages/about.md

   - /about.html
 ---

 Black Lives Matter.
-Black Lives Matter in STEM.
 Around the world academics are pausing to #strike4blacklives [#shutdownstem](https://www.shutdownstem.com/) and #shutdownacademia, in collaboration with [Particles for Justice](https://www.particlesforjustice.org/).
 Click [here](https://blacklivesmatters.carrd.co/) for ways to help.

 About Me
 ======